 A basic overcloud uses local LVM storage for block storage, which is not a supported configuration.
-It is recommended to use an external storage solution, such as Red Hat Ceph Storage, for block storage.
+It is recommended to use an external storage solution for block storage.

-6.8.
+5.6.
 CREATING THE OVERCLOUD WITH THE CLI TOOLS

 The final stage in creating your OpenStack environment is to run the openstack overcloud deploy command to create it.
 Before running this command, you should familiarize yourself with key options and how to include custom environment files.
+The following section discusses the openstack overcloud deploy command and the options associated with it.